 (1) The singular without any article.
-In English this is found only with man and uoman (man is mortal | woman is best when she is at rest)-and with mass-words.2 whether material or immaterial (blood is thicker than water | history is often stranger than fiction).
-In G. and Dan, it is used only with material mass-words, in Fr. not even with these.3
+In English this is found only with man and u oman (man is mortal | woman is best when she is at rest)-and with mass-words,2 whether material or immaterial (blood is thicker than water | history is often stranger than fiction).
+In G. and Dan. it is used only with material mass-words, in Fr. not even with these.3 langues" (e.g. Vendryes L 273).

-(2) The singular with the indefinite article: a cat is not as vigilant as $a \, dog$; the article may be considered as a weaker any, or rather, one ("a") dog is taken as representative of the whole class.
+(2) The singular with the indefinite article: $a \ cat$ is not as vigilant as $a \, dog$; the article may be considered as a weaker any, or rather, one ("a") dog is taken as representative of the whole class.

-1 "All cats have four feet" == "any cat has four feet"--but this 'generic' use of all should be kept distinct from the 'distributive' all: "all his brothers are millionaires" is different from "all his brothers to-gether possess a million."
+1 "All cats have four feet" = "any cat has four feet"-but this 'goneric' use of all should be kept distinct from the 'distributive' all: 'all his brothers are millionaires" is different from "all his brothers to-gether possess a million."
 In the distributive sense 'all cats' have (together) an enormous number of feet.
 Logicians give as example of the difference : "All the angles of a triangle are less than two right angles," "All the angles of a triangle are equal to two right angles"; see also MEG II, 5.
-4. ^a With mass-words the 'generic' idea refers to quantity, not to number proper : "lead is heavy," i.e. 'all lead, 'lead, wherever found.' ^a Sweet (NEG § 1) writes : "From the theoretical point of view grammar is the science of language.
+4. 1 With mass-words the 'generic' idea refers to quantity, not to number proper : "lead is heavy," i.e. 'all lead, 'lead, wherever found.'
+3 Sweet (NEG § 1) writes : "From the theoretical point of view grammar is the science of language.
 By 'language' we understand languages in general, as opposed to one or more special languages."
-It is interesting to contrast this with the way in which a Frenchman expresses the same language" (e.g. Vendryes L 273).
+It is interesting to contrast this with the way in which a Frenchman expresses the same two notions, using not only two numbers, but two words : "Le langage et les langues" (e.g. Vendryes L 273).